masasam/emacs-easy-hugo/README.md

 You can manage as many blogs as you like.

-If you want change markdown filename extension, please select md or markdown or mdown.
+If you want to change markdown filename extension, please select md or markdown or mdown.
 Because only these three are supported by hugo.
 If not set markdown filename extension will be 'md'.

 	(setq easy-hugo-markdown-extension "markdown")

-If you want change asciidoc filename extension, please select ad or asciidoc or adoc.
+If you want to change asciidoc filename extension, please select ad or asciidoc or adoc.
 Because only these three are supported by hugo.
 If not set asciidoc filename extension will be 'ad'.

 	(setq easy-hugo-asciidoc-extension "asciidoc")

-If you want change html filename extension, please select html or htm.
+If you want to change html filename extension, please select html or htm.
 Because only these two are supported by hugo.
 If not set html filename extension will be 'html'.

 	(setq easy-hugo-asciidoc-extension "htm")